 - Enthusiastic, energetic with a can-do attitude.

 - A passion for working with and developing children’s English language ability.

 - Experienced in the delivery or meaningful English lessons with the ability and experience of tailoring the structure and content according to age and ability of the children.

 - Good organisation and communication skills.

-- Flexible, team player, able to adapt to dynamic situations and the challenges of a residential camp.
+- Flexible, team player, able to adapt to dynamic situations and the challenges of a busy day camp.